gazebosim/docs/tutorials/actors_demo/actor_demo.md

 This is the high level animation of actors, which consists of specifying a series of poses to be reached at specific times.
 Ignition Gazebo takes care of interpolating the motion between them so the movement is fluid.

-Animations that have displacement on the X axis, like `walk.dae` will have the skeleton animated while following a trajectory.
+Animations that have displacement on the X axis, like `walk.dae`, will have the skeleton animated while following a trajectory.
 But for animations that don't, such as `talk_b.dae`, their skeletons won't move if there's a trajectory.

 We can make our actor follow the specified trajectory forever and start playing as soon as the world is loaded as follows: